Clunie: History

 On a small island (formerly a crannog) in the loch stand the remains of Clunie Castle, a tower house of the bishops of Dunkeld.

 The current parish church in the village dates from 1840, designed by Perth architect William Macdonald Mackenzie, replacing a previous structure with a new bell tower.
 Within the grounds stands a mausoleum with a romanesque doorway thought to be from an earlier 12th- or 13th-century church that stood on the same site.
 The church is now linked with those at Kinclaven and Caputh.

 There is a cairn style war memorial in the village park which was erected in 1946 to mark two locals who lost their life in World War II.
 The cairn also displays nine names of soldiers from the area who died during World War I.

 Clunie village hall dates from 1912 and is still used by the local community for functions, clubs and events.

 Notable people

-Clunie is the birthplace of John James Rickard Macleod, co-recipient of the 1923 Nobel prize in Physiology or Medicine.
+Clunie is the birthplace of John Macleod, co-recipient of the 1923 Nobel prize in Physiology or Medicine.